Dominicdaniel86/Mursica-FM/PRIVACY.md

 #### 1.1 **Hosting Users**

 1. **Account Registration:**
-   - When you register an account on **MursicaFM**, we collect your chosen username and email address, which are stored in plain text.
+   - When you register for a MursicaFM hosting account, we collect your chosen username and email address, which are stored in plain text.
 Your password is stored securely using modern hashing functions and is never stored in plain text.
-2. **Spotify OAuth Tokens:**
+2. **Spotify Premium Account Required:**
-   - When you log into **MursicaFM** with your Spotify account, we do not directly access or see your Spotify credentials.
-Instead, we receive an authentication token from Spotify (OAuth token), which is stored and refreshed by our system so we can make Spotify API calls (e.g., play, pause, skip tracks).
+   - To create a music party and host a session, you must log in with a **Spotify Premium** account.
+We do not directly access your Spotify credentials.
+Instead, we receive an authentication token from Spotify, which we store and refresh on our servers to make Spotify API calls on your behalf (e.g., play, pause, skip tracks).
 3. **Session Cookies:**
    - We use cookies or similar technologies to store a session token for authentication purposes on our platform.
-This helps us keep you logged in and associate your actions with your account.
+This helps us keep you logged in and associate your actions with your hosting account.

 #### 1.2 **Joining Members (Non-Hosting Users)**

 - **User Name & Session Association:**
   - When you join a party created by a hosting user, you may provide a custom user name.
 We store this user name alongside the session you joined.
-We do not require or process any Spotify credentials for joining members unless they later decide to host their own session.
+We do not require or process any Spotify credentials for joining members, unless they later decide to host their own session (at which point a Premium account is needed).

 ---